 If you are a nature lover and relish the idea of seeing flora and fauna in their native habitats, there are some destinations around the world that are better suited for wildlife watching.
-Head to one of these top spots, and your next vacation will be filled with the sounds of life all around you!
+Here are the best wildlife destinations in the world, so why not head to one of these top spots, and your next vacation will be filled with the sounds of life all around you!

 Monteverde, Costa Rica

 High in the Monteverde cloud forest, you can glimpse one of the most stunning birds on the planet: the resplendent quetzal.
-If you don’t have the great fortune of seeing a quetzal, you’re sure to be pleased with the other 400 species of birds that call Monteverde home.
-If birds aren’t your cup of tea, keep an eye out for the adorable and elusive sloth, one of the 5 big cats native to Costa Rica, or the howler monkeys you’ll be able to hear before spotting.
+If you don’t have the great fortune of seeing a quetzal, you’re sure to be pleased with the other 400 species of birds that call Monteverde home, making it one of the best vacation destinations for wildlife.
+If birds aren’t your cup of tea, keep an eye out for the adorable and elusive sloth.
+Costa Rica is the natural home of both the two and three toed Sloth, there is also a Sloth sanctuary vicinity to consider visiting for a personal one-to-one experience with these animals.
+Costa Rice is also home to 5 types of big cat, including Ocelot, Margay, Jaguar, Puma, Jaguarundi and Oncilla.
+Why not head out and listen out for the howler monkeys you’ll be able to hear before spotting too?

-Alaska has some of the most stunning scenery, but it also has the best wildlife in the United States.
-Head to Kodiak National Wildlife Refuge to marvel at over 3000 Kodiak bears or stick to the coast for a chance to see seals, sea lions, otters and possibly even some whales!
+Alaska represents one of the best wildlife destinations in Northern America and has some of the most stunning scenery, but it also has the best viewing spots for finding animals in their natural habitats.
+If you head to Kodiak National Wildlife Refuge, you can experience and marvel at over 3000 Kodiak bears or stick to the coast for a chance to see seals, sea lions, otters and possibly even some whales!

 Galapagos Islands, Ecuador

-If you’re looking for unique wildlife, you won’t find any better place to spy new animals than in the Galapagos Islands.
+If you’re looking for unique wildlife, you won’t find a better place to spy on new animals than in the Galapagos Islands.
+These islands are one of the top 10 wildlife destinations in the world but also notoriously difficult to get to, so make sure you pre-book well in advance if thinking about taking a trip there!
 Thanks to the isolation from the rest of the world, the wildlife here has thrived.
 Truly spectacular creatures have evolved here over time like the giant tortoises, iguanas, and the islands’ bevy of colorful birds.

 The Amazon (throughout South America)